Your Health. Your Family. Your Choice.

 Before examining the VAERS data, let me point out that a recent paper suggest that the DTP vaccine should be given in the leg, claiming that shots in the leg are less likely to cause minor injection-site reactions.

-Now let’s look at the VAERS data.
-Make a graph of Vaccine Site and Event Category.
+Now let's look at the VAERS data.
+Make a graph of Vaccine Site and Outcome Category.
 This will show how the different vaccine sites relate to the different levels of severity (from Not-Serious all the way to Death).
 Here is what you get:

 Only four vaccination sites appear commonly and are mentioned specifically on intake forms.
 These sites are: LA (left arm), LL (left leg), RA (right arm) and RL (right leg).
 These four choices are the only ones with significant numbers in the VAERS data.